 All subjects (except ELACS) follow the Western Australian Certificate of Education (WACE) syllabi.

 A Combined Percentage Score (CPS) is calculated for all students.
-This score is calculated by averaging the student's final scaled score of their best 3 subjects (excluding ELACS or English 3AB).
-To meet the English competency requirement of the universities students must achieve a score at least 50 in ELACS or English 3AB.
+This score is calculated by averaging the student's best three scaled scores (excluding ELACS) OR averaging the sum of the best three scaled scores and ELACS score, whichever is highest, plus any bonuses*.
+To meet the English competency requirement of the universities students must achieve a score at least 50 in ELACS.
 If a student achieves a CPS of at least 50 and an ELACS score of at least 50 then they are deemed to have been successful in the program and receive a WAUFP Certificate of Achievement.

 However, the entry requirements for each course at each university vary from year to year.
 At the beginning of each year the universities publish the CPS requirement for each of their courses in the following year.
 If an International student achieves the required CPS score for their chosen course and meets the university English requirement (i.e. a score of at least 50 for ELACS) then they are guaranteed entry into that course.